danieltjw/aifutures/README.md

 - Past: 90% Creating : 10% Curation
 - Future: 20% Creating : 80% Curation

-Professional art work may not be able to compete with future AI systems.
-Instead, most human art work will be done by hobbyist who create art as leisure.
+Professional human art work may not be able to compete with future AI systems.

+The human desire to create art will still continue and may even be better without the need to appeal to financial incentives.

 Human created art will be more unconventional and weird as it does not need to cater to professional expectations.